walterhiggins/ScriptCraft/docs/API-Reference.md

    enclosing quotes).

  * callback - A function which will be called whenever the event fires.
-The callback should take 2 parameters, listener (the Bukkit registered listener for this callback) and event (the event fired).
+The callback should take a single parameter, event (the event fired).

  * priority (optional - default: "HIGHEST") - The priority the listener/callback takes over other listeners to the same